8. Mid Tribulation Events

 Who are these witnesses?

-There are 7 theories of who these witnesses could be.
-The most default position is to say that it could be two completely new people, without being someone from the past.
-But, the most plausible of these opinions is that they are Moses and Elijah.
+There are seven theories about who these witnesses could be.
+The default position is that they could be two completely new people without being someone from the past.
+But the most plausible of these opinions is that they are Moses and Elijah.

 Unlike what we think of Christian witnesses, these two witnesses are different.
 No longer will they be turning the other cheek and walking the extra mile.
 The time for grace is winding down and the window is about to be closed.
 The door for judgment is slowly opening and will shortly be flung completely open.
 Instead, when they are attacked, retribution is instant – fire from their mouths destroy the attackers.
 The signs that they bring serve to show that the time of grace is fading away and that judgment will come soon, as they plead for non-believers to flee from the wrath of God.
 This is the final chance that the Lord is giving for anyone who will listen to turn to Him.